pocari/fixed-layout-mapper/README.md

 Sub layout
 ----

-A col method call in top level is implicitly defined in default layout.
 if you want to name to layout, you can use `layout' method.
+A field defined by "col" method called outside the block of "layout" method  is implicitly defined in the default layout.

     layout layout_name(symbol) do
         column definitions...
     end